 Beyond the 'simple idea to get baru to Australia’, there were three things that really inspired The Baru Project:

 _ Baru is an incredibly nutritious food;

 _ Baru is an essential plant in the preservation and restoration of the Cerrado biome;

 _ Baru has the potential to have a positive impact on the lives of many underprivileged rural workers who call the Cerrado home, a region that the UN has identified as a high risk area for modern-slavery.

 Knowing these three things, we became determined to found a project around baru and share baru’s goodness with Australia.
 In 2017, Anna and Ricardo partnered with Thiago, one of Ricardo’s closest friends, who was already working on an ecosystem restoration project in the Cerrado.
 Thiago lives in Brasilia, Brazil’s capital city, that lies at the centre of the immense Cerrado.
-Seven years ago he made a life-changing decision; alongside his corporate career, he began to learn and practice agroforestry and Syntropic Farming.
+In 2013 he made a life-changing decision; alongside his corporate career, he began to learn and practice agroforestry and Syntropic Farming.

-We are now also working with Pedrinho and his wife – a local rural worker who helped Thiago begin his first ecosystem restoration and food forest 7 years ago.
-Pedrinho is an energetic and positive person who carries a deep knowledge of ancient agronomy and the Cerrado region.
-One of the most important lessons we have learnt from him is to follow the indigenous tradition of leaving one third of each tree's fruit to feed wildlife and promote the natural cycles of nature.
+We also work with Pedrinho and his family – Pedrinho carries a deep knowledge of ancient agronomy in the Cerrado region and helped Thiago begin his first ecosystem restoration and food forest project.
+One of the most important lessons we have learnt from him is to follow the indigenous tradition of leaving one third of each tree's fruit to feed wildlife and support the natural cycles of nature.

 Our mission is to bring local people together in the Cerrado to: